 Establish a clear plan for achieving shared goals

-Provide a summary of your plan to achieve shared goals.
+athens County will continue to coordinate efforts with all transportation providers to achieve the goals and needs as listed in this Coordinated Transportation Plan.
+Through partnerships and shared priorities, the county, cities, villages, residents, businesses, social service agencies, and transportation providers will work together towards achieving the goals as stated in this document.
+The Athens-Hocking County Mobility Management program will utilize this plan as a roadmap for future transportation initiatives throughout the county and region.

 Fundamental to the Coordinated Transportation Plan process is the active and meaningful involvement of stakeholders.
 For projects selected for funding under the Section 5310 program, participation in planning activities must include participation and/or representation of the following, at minimum: